 Western North Carolina Vineyards

-Although the mountainous regions of western North Carolina aren't the most ideal for grape-growing year-round, August and early September are prime months to visit this part of the state if you're planning on picking your own fruits and vegetables.
+Although the mountainous regions of western North Carolina are not the most ideal for grape-growing year-round, August and early September are prime months to visit this part of the state if you're planning on picking your own fruits and vegetables.

-Listed below are the top destinations in the westernmost portion of the state—within an hour or two drive of Asheville—that offer visitors a chance to pick muscadine grapes:
+The top destinations in the westernmost portion of the state—within an hour or two drive of Asheville—offer visitors a chance to pick muscadine grapes.

 02 of 03